OpenCTI-Platform/docs/docs/usage/security-coverage.md

 and runs a periodic simulation to assess the coverage.
 Please refer to the [OpenAEV documentation](https://docs.openaev.io/) for extensive details on the inner working of this process.

+!!! note "Periodic simulations"

+    OpenAEV will trigger a simulation to assess the current exposure to the related threats periodically.
+The period is set to the value of the "Coverage validity period" parameter as specified during the creation of the Security Coverage in OpenCTI.

 Whenever a simulation is completed, the coverage results are sent back to OpenCTI and displayed automatically in the Security Coverage page.